TarangRanpara/IT550_InformationRetrieval/README.md

 # IT550_InformationRetrieval
-This repository contains assignments and learning materials for the course of IT550 - IR conducted by Prof. Pranjit Majumder at DA-IICT.
+This repository contains assignments and learning materials for the course of IT550 - IR conducted by Prof. Prasenjit Majumder at DA-IICT.